Kinto/kinto/docs/tutorial.rst

 You will now have to define permissions to introduce collaboration.

-In our case, we want people to be able create and share tasks, so we will create a collection ``tasks`` with the ``record:create`` permission for authenticated users (i.e. ``system.Authenticated``):
+In our case, we want people to be able to create and share tasks, so we will create a ``tasks`` collection with the ``record:create`` permission for authenticated users (i.e. ``system.Authenticated``):

 .. code-block:: http